What to Look for When Choosing Modular Building Companies

 4. Quality Assurance and Manufacturing Standards

-The quality of a modular building companies is heavily influenced by how it is manufactured.
+The quality of a modular building is heavily influenced by how it is manufactured.
 Offsite construction provides a controlled environment, but only when supported by robust quality assurance processes.

 Indicators of strong quality standards include: